siebertlubbe/ability_engine/README.md

 This is very handy when you need to expose the current_ability to, for example, a browser client.

+**Warning:** AbilityEngine will and an unauthenticated controller to your project by which the current_ability is exposed.
+If you consider the rules in your Ability class to be confidential then this will break your security model.

 ## Installation

 Add this line to your application's Gemfile: